NicolasSchwarzer/web-console-boilerplate/CONTRIBUTING.md

 1. Fork the repository and create your branch from `master`.
 2. Run `npm install` in the repository root.
 3. Make sure your code lints via running `npm run lint`.
-Tip: lint runs automatically when you git commit.
+Tip: Lint runs automatically when you git commit.

 ## Development Workflow